Camptonville to Sierra City

 Among the riparian trees

-About 2 miles from Downieville the road contour gets much more interesting, but you have to earn it—it’s a moderate but noticeable climb the rest of the way.
-Just outside of town there’s an overlook with a nice view of the village, two interesting info boards, and a real cannon (it’s easy to miss—it’s on the mound on your R).
+About 2 miles from Downieville the road contour gets more interesting, but you have to earn it—it’s a moderate but noticeable climb the rest of the way.
+Just outside of town there’s an overlook with a nice view of the village, two interesting info boards, and a real cannon (it’s easy to miss—facing the town it’s on the mound on your R).

 img_1180